Proxmox part 1: Installation and Setup

 Nag screen which says No valid subscription

 By default, Proxmox expects that you are an enterprise, and that you have an enterprise license for Proxmox.
 If you do, skip this section.
 However, you may also use the Proxmox community version, without a license (and it is the same .iso image installer and method for both versions.)
 To switch between these versions, you must use different apt package repositories.
-If you wish to use Proxmox exclusively with the Community, non-enterprise version, follow the rest of this section.

 Setup Firewall